Podere Castellinuzza di Coccia Paola

 Size: 3.5 hectares

-“Everyone said they were fools to buy the land,” she recalls, “but they had a passion for the farm and a love of the work.”
+“Everyone said they were fools to buy it,” Serena recalls, “but they had a passion for the farm and a love of the work.”

-After more than 70 harvests, Paolo remains a master of Lamole’s terroir—and a steady hand at Castellinuzza.
-But in the early 2010s, Serena returned to take the reins, supported by her sisters—now an all-female family team.
+After more than 70 harvests, Paolo remains a steady hand, a watchful eye, and master of Lamole’s terroir.
+But now, with Serena having returned home to take the reins in the early 2010s, she and her sisters make up an all-female led team.

-“I love making wine because it’s a beautiful job,” she says.
+“I love making wine because it’s a beautiful job,” she told us in June 2025.
 “I was always bored in my old administrative role, but here, I’m never bored.
-From working in the vineyard and the cellar to meeting visitors and sharing the story of my family and our land—I love it all.”
+From the vineyard and cellar work to meeting visitors and sharing our story—I love it all.”

-The wines are refined and deeply expressive.
-Firm, silken tannins frame a seductive mix of dark fruit, violet, and spice, all lifted by a stony, mineral backbone that unmistakably reflects Lamole’s high-altitude Macigno soils.
-These are not wines chasing trends—they are timeless, elegant, and rooted in place.
+The resulting wines are deeply expressive: silken yet firm tannins frame a seductive mix of vibrant, dark fruits, violets, and spice, all lifted by a striking mineral backbone.

-As longtime students and fans of Chianti’s many identities, we’re proud to introduce Podere Castellinuzza to the U.S. market—not as a symbol of where Chianti is going, but as a reminder of what it has always been at its best.
+We are proud to partner with Podere Castellinuzza—it serves not only as a symbol of where Chianti is going, but as a vibrant reminder of what it has always been.

 Wines: